rwxrob/notes/Current cycling kit clothing items.md

 - Tillak Wallowa Trail Mesh 5 Panel Cap (under helmet, cooler)
 - Trimmed neck gator over ears
 - Anbow silicon ear plugs trimmed to not stick out
-- Finestic disposable face mask(s)
+- Finestic disposable face mask(s) (for Spring allergies)
 - Bandanna and/or neck gator, light or thick depending on temps
 - Prescription glasses with anti-glare and photo-chromatic lenses (AmericasBest)

 I have found that combining a good 5-panel hat under a good, general road helmet is always the best for my style of riding (and Dustin Klein agrees).
-It shields the run and foliage way better than a dedicated MTB helmet, others a layer of moisture wicking and comfort, and looks completely normal when I remove the helmet and leave it with the bike while I grab a coffee or whatever.
+It shields the sun and foliage better than a dedicated MTB helmet, offers a layer of moisture wicking and comfort, and looks completely normal when I remove the helmet and leave it with the bike while I grab a coffee or whatever.
 MAAP makes the Evade, an absolutely perfect version of this cap designed for this purpose but I mix them up for variety and just wear one of DKLEIN's SCRAM or other caps as well under if I know I'm going to be walking around a lot without a helmet.

 I once tried a full-face helmet for MTB riding, but that was a waste.
 I just changed my style of riding to be fine with my "gravel" helmet setup.